adafruit/Adafruit-Pi-Finder/README.md

 Looking for code?
 Occidentalis is maintained [as its own GitHub repository][occidentalis].

+**Note:** This project shares a coincidental name with the Pi Finder by Ivan X, a lovely Mac OS X utility that also helps locate a headless Raspberry Pi on your local network.
+Please visit [http://ivanx.com/raspberrypi/](http://ivanx.com/raspberrypi/) for the other Pi Finder and other fine Raspberry Pi tutorials and projects!

 ## Finding the Pi & Starting the Bootstrap

 **Please remember that this is beta software, and _may be glitchy_.
 We'd